So-Cool/prolexa/Readme.md

 ```
 while in the root directory of this repository.
 The `-e` flag installs an editable version of the package, which allows you to
-edit the source to instantly updated the installed version of the package
+edit the source to instantly update the installed version of the package
 (read more
 [here](https://pip.pypa.io/en/stable/reference/pip_install/#install-editable)).

 This installation comes with two command line tools:

-* `prolexa-plus` -- **launches the Prolexa Plus REPL**, and
+* `prolexa-plus` -- **launches the Prolexa Plus CLI**, and
 * `prolexa-setup-models` -- downloads `nltk` and `flair` language corpora and
   models.